alaudet/raspi-sump/docs/install_version_1.10-in_virtualenv.md

 # Install Raspi-Sump

-Create a virtual environment called `venv` in your home folder to host Raspi-Sump and hcsr04sensor.
+Create a virtual environment called `raspi-sump` in the /opt folder.
+Raspi-sump will no longer install to the /usr/local/bin and python system folder areas.
+Everything will be contained within this new virtual environment.
 The environment will be using the system wide libraries for RPi.GPIO and Matplotlib.

-    cd /home/$USER
+    cd /opt/
-    virtualenv --system-site-packages venv
+    sudo virtualenv --system-site-packages raspi-sump

+Give your user write access to the new environment.
+Replace `your-username` with your actual user account name.

+    sudo chown -R you_username raspi-sump

 Switch to newly created virtualenv

-    source venv/bin/activate
+    source raspi-sump/bin/activate

-You will notice that your prompt now has the name of the virtualenv in it, which indicates that it is active.
+You will notice that your prompt now has the name of the raspi-sump virtualenv in it, which indicates that it is active.

-    (venv) pi@raspberry~ $
+    (raspi-sump) pi@raspberry~ $

 The following will automatically install hcsr04sensor if it is not already installed on your Pi.